fangwei123456/spikingjelly/docs/source/clock_driven_en/2_encoding.rst

 Periodic encoder
 -----------------

-Periodic encoder is an encoder that periodically outputs a given pulse sequence.
-Regardless of the input data, the class ``PeriodicEncoder`` has set the pulse sequence ``out_spike`` to be output during initialization, and can be reset by the method ``set_out_spike`` during use.
+Periodic encoder is an encoder that periodically outputs a given spike sequence.
+Regardless of the input data, the class ``PeriodicEncoder`` has set the spike sequence ``out_spike`` to be output during initialization, and can be reset by the method ``set_out_spike`` during use.

 .. code-block:: python